WebAssembly/tool-conventions/Linking.md

 exported. `__wasm_init_memory` shall perform any synchronization necessary to ensure that no thread returns from instantiation until memory has been fully initialized, even if a module is instantiated on multiple threads simultaneously.
-This synchronization may involve waiting, so in a web context the runtime must ensure that the module is instantiated either first on the browser's main thread without racing with worker threads or not at all on the browser's main thread.
+This synchronization may involve waiting, but waiting is disallowed in some Web contexts such as on the main thread or in Audio worklets.
+For instantiation to succeed on all threads, the embedder must guarantee for each thread in a context that disallows waiting that the thread either wins the race and becomes responsible for initializing memory or that it is initialized after memory has already been initialized[1].
 To make the `memory.init` and `data.drop` instructions valid, a [DataCount section][datacount_section] will also be emitted.

 Note that `memory.init` and the DataCount section are features of the bulk-memory proposal, not the atomics proposal, so any engine that supports threads needs to support both of these proposals.

+[1] In LLVM 13 and earlier, embedders had to guarantee that threads on contexts that disallow waiting had to win the race to initialize memory.
+That meant that there could only be one such thread in the system.

 [passive_segments]: https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md#design
 [datacount_section]: https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md#datacount-section